ucsb-cs156/cs156-guide/2-services/website/01-website-for-quarter.md

 1. Create the new repo
 2. Import the code from the most recent quarter
 3. Edit `_config.yml` to set the name of the quarter, and to adjust the dates on the calendar
+4. Edit `_data/navigation.yml` to add a new navigation block
+5. Copy the `_data/navigation.yml` to the previous quarter
+6. Add `current: false` to the previous quarter's `_data/navigation.yml`; this is what produces the banner that says: "Warning: This page is not for the current quarter!"